bootlin/snagboot/README.md

 For recovering and flashing large batches of boards efficiently, you may use the Snagfactory application which is included in Snagboot.
 Usage instructions for Snagfactory are available at [snagfactory.md](https://github.com/bootlin/snagboot/blob/main/docs/snagfactory.md).
 The configuration file syntax for Snagfactory is documented at [snagfactory_config.md](https://github.com/bootlin/snagboot/blob/main/docs/snagfactory_config.md).

+Note that Snagfactory support is only included in the "gui" package variant: `pip install snagboot[gui]`

 If you encounter issues, please take a look at the [troubleshooting](https://github.com/bootlin/snagboot/blob/main/docs/troubleshooting.md) section.